Aider-AI/aider/docs/benchmarks-1106.md

 - [GPT code editing benchmarks](https://aider.chat/docs/benchmarks.html) evaluates the March and June versions of GPT-3.5 and GPT-4.
 - [Code editing speed benchmarks for OpenAI's "1106" models](https://aider.chat/docs/benchmarks-speed-1106.html) compares the performance of the new GPT models.

+## Updates

+Last updated 11/14/23.
+OpenAI has relaxed rate limits so these results are no longer considered preliminary.